Paul Ekman: Criticism

 Ekman received hostility from some anthropologists at meetings of the American Psychological Association and the American Anthropological Association from 1967 to 1969.
 He recounted that, as he was reporting his findings on universality of expression, one anthropologist tried to stop him from finishing by shouting that his ideas were fascist.
-He compares this to another incident when he was accused of being racist by an activist for claiming that Black expressions are not different from White expressions.
-In 1975, Margaret Mead, an anthropologist, wrote against Ekman for doing "improper anthropology", and for disagreeing with Ray Birdwhistell's claim opposing universality.
+He recounted another incident when he was accused of being racist by an activist for claiming that Black expressions are not different from White expressions.
+In 1975, Margaret Mead, an anthropologist, criticized Ekman for doing "improper anthropology", and for disagreeing with Ray Birdwhistell's claim opposing universality.
 Ekman wrote that, while many people agreed with Birdwhistell then, most came to accept his own findings over the next decade.

-However, some anthropologists continued to suggest that emotions are not universal.
+Some anthropologists continued to suggest that emotions are not universal.
 Ekman argued that there has been no quantitative data to support the claim that emotions are culture specific.
-In his 1993 discussion of the topic, Ekman states that there is no instance in which 70% or more of one cultural group select one of the six universal emotions while another culture group labels the same expression as another universal emotion.
+In his 1993 discussion of the topic, Ekman stated that there is no instance in which 70% or more of one cultural group select one of the six universal emotions while another culture group labels the same expression as another universal emotion.

 Ekman criticized the tendency of psychologists to base their conclusions on surveys of college students.
 Hank Campbell quotes Ekman saying at the Being Human conference, "We basically have a science of undergraduates."
-Ekman's own studies have used freshman college students as the subject group, comparing their results with those of illiterate subjects from New Guinea.

 Ekman has refused to submit his more recent work to peer-review, claiming that revealing the details of his work might reveal state secrets and endanger security.
 Critics assert that this is instead an attempt to shield his work from methodological criticisms within experimental psychology, even as his public and popular visibility has grown.